(I31.9) Disease of pericardium, unspecified

 Treatment and Medical Assistance

-• Refer to a specialist for further treatment
+• Refer patient to a cardiologist for further evaluation and treatment

 Icon